grafbase/grafbase/cli/README.md

 Usage: grafbase [OPTIONS] <COMMAND>

 Commands:
-  branch       Graph branch management completions  Output completions for the chosen shell to use, write the output to the appropriate
-               location for your shell
+  branch       Manage branches
-  login        Logs into your Grafbase account logout       Logs out of your Grafbase account create       Set up and deploy a new graph introspect   Introspect a graph and print its schema subgraphs    List subgraphs schema       Fetch a federated graph or a subgraph publish      Publish a subgraph schema check        Check a graph for validation, composition and breaking change errors trust        Submit a trusted documents manifest lint         Lint a GraphQL schema help         Print this message or the help of the given subcommand(s)
+  completions  Output completions for the chosen shell plugins      List installed plugins login        Login to your Grafbase account logout       Logout from your Grafbase account create       Create a graph compose      Compose a graph from subgraph schemas introspect   Introspect a schema subgraph     Manage subgraphs schema       Fetch a schema from the registry publish      Publish a schema to the registry check        Run validation, composition and breaking change checks trust        Submit a trusted documents manifest lint         Lint a schema dev          Start the development server mcp          Start the MCP server extension    Manage extensions help         Print this message or the help of the given subcommand(s)

 Options: